DasIgeli/Little-Garden-of-Automations/Proxmox Bind Mount Wizard/readme.md

 # Proxmox Bind Mount Wizard

 A comprehensive bash utility for managing CIFS (SMB) share bind mounts in Proxmox LXC containers.
 This wizard automates the setup, configuration, and management of network share mounts with full UID/GID mapping support.
+Is it overkill?
+Yes, most likely!
+Does it do exactly what I need?
+Of course!
+I'm one of those people, which do not want to repeat the same things over and over again when creating new LXCs, doing some testing.
+Thus, this script was created :)

 ## Features